Docker

 EXPOSE 80/tcp |

-command supports creating networks for communication among containers without the need to expose or publish specific ports, because the containers connected to the network can communicate with each other over any port.
+To set up port redirection on the host system, see using the -P flag.
+The docker network command supports creating networks for communication among containers without the need to expose or publish specific ports, because the containers connected to the network can communicate with each other over any port.
 For detailed information, see the overview of this feature.

 Dcoker Network overview